 Winterizing the Aqua-Hot System: Aqua-Hot requires RV antifreeze in the potable water chamber to insure the heating coil is protected from freeze damage.
-The motorhome antifreeze winterizing feature is located in the outside utility center.
+The motor home antifreeze winterizing feature is located in the outside utility center.
 Refer to the Aqua-Hot owner's manual for additional details.

 NOTE: Appliances (refrigerator, dishwasher or clothes washer) must be winterized.
-Refer to the appliance owner's manual for additional information or contact your Dealer or Customer Service for assistance.
-Included in your warranty packet you should find instructions to winterize a Whirlpool residential refrigerator (P/N 0311859).
+Refer to the appliance owner's manual for possible additional information or contact your Dealer or Customer Service for assistance.